lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
 So, what is a cohort study?
 Cohorts are scientific studies that investigate how factors influence the risk for a disease.
-Cohorts always include some type of time component to the data.
+Cohorts are always a type of longitudinal study where participants have repeatedly collected measures throughout time.
 Most importantly, participants in a cohort all share a common characteristic, hence the term "cohort".
 For example, the US Nurses' Health Study only includes participants that are married, female nurses.

 ---